stitchdata/docs/_integration-schemas/intercom/conversations.md

     description: |
       An epoch timestamp that indicates the last time a customer responded to an admin, or the time a customer started waiting for a response.

-      **Note**: According to [Intercom's documentation](https://developers.intercom.com/reference#conversation-model), this field may sometimes contain a value that is 2000 years in the future.
+      **Note**: According to [{{ integration.display_name }}'s documentation](https://developers.intercom.com/reference#conversation-model), this field may sometimes contain a value that is 2000 years in the future.
 This can occur when the last person to respond was an admin or when the conversation was closed aver a customer response.

   - name: "snoozed_until"
     type: "date-time"